rrigato/architecture/a_philosophy_of_software_design/second_edition.md

 # information_hiding_ch5
 - temporal idempotency = a function/module/usecase produces the same output reguardless of the order it is run in

+# general_modules
+- A module's functionality should meet today's current needs but it's interface can be designed with future business usecases in mind